End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Energy Optimization in real buildings

 where $M$ is the number of data in each example.
 In a detailed review of calibration methods, the authors of \cite{Fabrizio2015MethodologiesAA} have gathered the international recommended ranges regarding these criteria, when validating a calibrated model.
 Regardless of the simulation program, the $Cv(\mathrm{RMSE})$ should fall within $\pm 20\%$, and the $\mathrm{MBE} \pm 5\%$ when considering hourly calibrations.
 As shown in Table~\ref{tab:calib}, our results for both consumptions and indoor temperatures calibration are well within these guidelines.

 Calibration was run for both the metamodel and the original BEM (TRNSYS) for a maximum of 3 hours.
 As shown in Table~\ref{tab:calib}, we can achieve satisfactory results for Stanley in this timespan, as both model converge to close values for both the $Cv(\mathrm{RMSE})$ and $\mathrm{MBE}$.
-Figure ~\ref{fig:calib_comparison_stephenson} displays both models calibration results, compared to real data.
+Figure ~\ref{fig:calib_comparison_stanley} displays both models calibration results, compared to real data.
 On the other hand, TRNSYS calibration of Livingstone is sensibly below the results obtained with the metamodel, as calibration did not converge in the available time, see Figure~\ref{fig:calib_convergence}.
 The calibration of the metamodel reached convergence but with a tremendous number of epochs, that would have required to run TRNSYS for about 10 hours in order to get similar performances.
 As a comparison, we calibrated the metamodel for the same number of epochs as TRNSYS, and obtained similar results.
 This experiment comforts the idea that TRNSYS and the metamodel behave similarly after the calibration step, but the much shorter computation time of the metamodel allows us to better calibrate complex buildings, such as Livingstone.
 See Figure ~\ref{fig:calib_comparison_livingstone} for a visualization of the TRNSYS and metamodel calibration after one hour.

 \paragraph{Validation} The metamodel will assist the decision process for building management by simulating thermal behavior of future weeks.
 Because the calibration process requires real data, the metamodel is calibrated on several past weeks, in order to capture the real building behavior in a situation as close as possible to the future period we aim to match.

 We validate the calibration phase using two successive weeks, by applying the calibrated settings to the two following weeks, with fresh weather data, and compare the results to the true observed values.
-The results are displayed in see Figure~\ref{fig:calib_validation} for Stanley building.
+The results are displayed in Figure~\ref{fig:calib_validation} and display encouraging results, as the simulation of the metamodel on the two unseen weeks is able to match most trends is both consumption and indoor temperature.